Unpriortized Autoencoder For Image Generation: Experiments

 \section{Experiments}

-From now on, we will call the autoencoder whose latent vector is trained by applying our incremental learning strategy in Section \ref{section:iae} as IAE.
-On the other hand, AE will denote an autoencoder trained without any regularization and incremental learning of the latent vector.
-The term LDE is used for the proposed latent density estimator of Section \ref{section:lde}.
-For fair comparison, the autoencoders implemented for comparison and verification use the same structure.
-The details of network structure is stated in the supplementary (section A).
-If there is no separate specification for loss, we use (\ref{eq:ae_loss}) as the reconstruction loss of all the autoencoders with the weight parameter $\beta$ of 0.1.
-The perceptual loss was calculated using the feature maps at relu11, relu21, and relu31 of Imagenet \cite{imagenet} pretrained VGG19 \cite{simonyan2014vgg}.
-We performed experiments using various image datasets: CelebA \cite{liu2015celeba}, Shoes \cite{shoes1_finegrained, shoes2_semjitter}, MNIST \cite{lecun1998mnist}, Toronto Face Dataset (TFD) \cite{susskind2010tfd} and BSDS300 \cite{MartinFTM01bsds300}, For CelebA, we used the face aligned version of CelebA.
-In the following subsections, we conducted qualitative and quantitative experiments with a focus on three things: (1) The distribution capturing performance of the proposed LDE.
-(2) \jy{The reconstuction and latent representation of our IAE} learned by applying incremental learning strategy of latent vector.
-(3) The image quality of our generative framework.
+We will call the autoencoder whose latent vector is trained by applying the incremental learning as IAE.
+And, AE will denote an autoencoder trained without the incremental learning.
+For fair comparison, the autoencoders of AAE and ours use the same structure.
+We use (\ref{eq:ae_loss}) as the reconstruction loss of AAE and ours with the $\beta$ of 0.1.
+The perceptual loss was calculated using the feature maps at relu11, relu21, and relu31 of Imagenet \cite{imagenet} pretrained VGG19 \cite{simonyan2014vgg}